marcoverpas/Leeds_lectures_2026/README.md

 - [PhD Lectures, Macerata 2025](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025) - doctoral lectures linking Graziani's monetary circuit theory to SFC modelling (University of Macerata).
 - [Keynote speech, Florence, 2025](https://github.com/marcoverpas/keynote_speech_Florence) - how to extend SFC models with ecological variables (matter, energy, emissions, temperature) to analyse the low-carbon transition (Summer School on "Multiscale Modeling and Ecological Macroeconomics", University of Florence).

-:unlock: :copyright: *Note*: All the material in this repository is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1).
+:unlock: :copyright: *Note*: Except where otherwise credited, all the material in this repository is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1).
 You are encouraged to use it for non-commercial purposes, provided that proper credit is given.
+Third-party items - notably the generative-art snippet adapted from [@yuruyurau](https://x.com/yuruyurau) - are used with attribution and are not covered by this licence.

 ---